Can Money Buy Happiness?

 But it’s 2017 now, and the culture has shifted.
 The science is in.
 Things are different.

-This research team led by academics at the Harvard Business School compiled survey data from over 4,000 people from the United States, Denmark, Canada, and the Netherlands.
-This is a robust size for a survey, and the quality and reliability of this research is top shelf.
-Volunteers were asked whether they hired other people to do “unenjoyable daily tasks” with the goal to “increase their free time.”
+This research team, led by academics at the Harvard Business School compiled survey data from over 4,000 people from the United States, Denmark, Canada, and the Netherlands.
+This is a robust size for a survey, and the quality and reliability of this research are top-shelf.
+Volunteers were asked whether they hired other people to do “unenjoyable daily tasks” to “increase their free time.”

 The researchers discovered that the people who traded money for more time were significantly more happy with their lives than those DIY types who didn’t.

 They also were less likely to report they felt “time stress,” a condition that previous research has linked with lower levels of satisfaction with life.

 I like the fact that this international research team experimented with an expanded survey of nearly 2000 Americans, asking them directly if they spend money hiring others to free up their time.

 This time, with an expanded question, half of the Americans answered yes.
 These folks spent between $80 and $99 per month, on average, so that others would handle chores like cleaning, shopping, cooking, and home repairs.